 Trek is also seeing healthy data center savings from going to the cloud.
 So far, the company has saved $5,000 monthly in data-center hosting costs.
 And once all Ascend workloads have been moved to IaaS, Trek will eliminate its data center operations altogether, saving an impressive $15,000 each month.

-With Windows Azure, the Trek Ascend team can now focus on what matters: giving customers features that provide real value.
-“We are extremely pleased with our selection of the Windows Azure platform,” says Adam Salvo, DevOps Manager at Trek for Ascend.
+With Microsoft Azure, the Trek Ascend team can now focus on what matters: giving customers features that provide real value.
+“We are extremely pleased with our selection of the Microsoft Azure platform,” says Adam Salvo, DevOps Manager at Trek for Ascend.
 “The capabilities, performance, scale, and cost enable the Ascend team to do more with less.”

 - Reduced development cost